 - if it is actively displayed;

 - its description;

 - its error condition formula;

 - its error message.

-In addition, you can open the selected Validation Rule file in the code editor using the context menu of this file or button in the toolbar, or, tracking this item, refresh a parent object's data in the Admin panel.
+In addition, you can open the selected Validation Rule file in the code editor and refresh a parent object's data in the Admin panelusing the context menu of this file, or the button in the toolbar, when these files are selected in the list.

-In cases, when you have several projects in your solution, you can select the necessary one for you in the Project field, in the Admin panel's toolbar and click 'Refresh'.
+In cases, when you have several projects in your solution, you can select the necessary one that you need in the Project field, in the Admin panel's toolbar and click 'Refresh'.

 We want to draw your attention that when you make any changes in the related xml files, or in the sObject Inspector, it is necessary to click the 'Refresh' button to get these changes in the Admin panel for your object.